5 exercises at your desk

 2. Arm Extensions

-Holding your arms straight, move them behind you and lift them up as far as you can, which’ll do wonders for tight shoulder muscles, then bring them forward, keeping the arm straight, until your hands meet.
-Make sure your shoulder don’t creep up round your ears whilst doing this exercise and try to maintain an upright posture throughout.
+Holding your arms straight, move them behind you and lift them up as far as you can, which will do wonders for tight shoulder muscles, then bring them forward, keeping the arm straight, until your hands meet.
+Make sure your shoulders don’t creep up around your ears whilst doing this exercise and try to maintain an upright posture throughout.
 Repeat 10 times.